Oklahoma District Attorneys Council: History

+In 2019, Steve Kunzweiler and member of the Council organized a DA breakfast "where they could all come together for the first time ever" to later "feel comfortable to pick up the phone and call one of the district attorneys if they have a question about proposed legislation" that would affect their work.

+In 2025, they asked for more money when prosecuting and handling death penalty cases, because reports about past death penalty cases claiming something had gone awry.

 Functions

 The primary function of the District Attorneys Council is to provide a professional organization for the education, training and coordination of technical efforts of all District Attorneys of the State.
-The DAC assists local DAs by providing financial, personnel, and other administrative services upon request.
-The Council is the administrative agency for the Crime Victims Compensation Board and the state administrative agency for several federal grants.
+The Oklahoma District Attorneys Council assists local DAs by providing financial, personnel, and other administrative services upon request.
+The council is the administrative agency for the Crime Victims Compensation Board and the state administrative agency for several federal grants.

-It is important to note that the DAC does not have control over individual District Attorneys.
+The Oklahoma District Attorneys Council does not have control over individual district attorneys.
 Its functions are advisory and administrative support only.
-The DAC does not have the power to investigate, stop, or otherwise prevent a District Attorney from prosecuting an individual or group.
+The council does not have the power to investigate, stop, or otherwise prevent a district attorney from prosecuting an individual or group.

 Leadership

 The District Attorneys Council is under the supervision of the Secretary of Safety and Security.
-Under current Governor of Oklahoma Kevin Stitt, Major General Thomas H. Mancino is serving as the Secretary.
+Under current Governor of Oklahoma Kevin Stitt, Major General Thomas H. Mancino is serving as the secretary.

 Council members

-The Council is composed of five members.
-The members are the Attorney General of Oklahoma, the President of the Oklahoma District Attorneys Association, the President-elect of the Oklahoma District Attorneys Association, one District Attorney selected by the Oklahoma Court of Criminal Appeals for a three year term, and one District Attorney selected by the Board of Governors of the Oklahoma Bar Association for a three year term.
-A member of the Council must vacate their position on the Council upon termination of the member’s official position as Attorney General or District Attorney.
+The council is composed of five members.
+The members are the Attorney General of Oklahoma, the President of the Oklahoma District Attorneys Association, the President-elect of the Oklahoma District Attorneys Association, one district attorney selected by the Oklahoma Court of Criminal Appeals for a three-year term, and one district attorney selected by the Board of Governors of the Oklahoma Bar Association for a three-year term.
+A member of the council must vacate their position upon termination of the member's official position as attorney general or district attorney.

-As of 2022, the members of the Council are:
+As of 2023, the members of the council are: